Intellection/rails_notebook/README.md

 	ActiveRecord::Base.connection.tables

-To query the top 10 records of a table:
+To query the top 10 records of a table (default limits to 10):

 	Customer.all

-To graph a group query into a bar chart:
+To graph a database group_by query into a bar chart:

 	SchemaTable::bar_chart(Order.group(:status))